CaptainCredible/pxt-parallelSequences/README.md

 > Open this page at [https://captaincredible.github.io/pxt-parallelsequences/](https://captaincredible.github.io/pxt-parallelsequences/)

+This is an extension that simplifies the process of writing parallel threads that can be started simultaniously and run in synchronization with oneanother.

+set up parallel threads like this:

+parallellSequences.parallellSequence(sequences.sequenceOne, function() {
+    led.toggleAll()
+    basic.pause(1000)
+    led.toggleAll()
+    basic.pause(1000)

+})

+start the threads with:
+parallellSequences.startParallelSequence(sequences.sequenceOne)

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.